Chaostreff-Potsdam/rtc22/_i18n/en/rtc/hygiene_concept.md

 Therefore:

-1. Indoors, FFP2 (or above) masks are mandatory.
+1. Indoors, FFP2 (or above) masks are strongly recommended.

 1. Please test yourselves daily.
 If you can, use the "Bürgertest".
 We have a limited number of self-tests on site.
 (Donations appreciated.)